© Crown copyright 2018

 It is the registered provider’s or school’s responsibility to ensure that all the staff they employ in specified early or later years childcare have had the appropriate checks.
 This includes ensuring that staff working in early and later years settings are suitable to do so.

 A disqualified person may apply to Her Majesty’s Chief Inspector for a waiver of disqualification for most grounds of disqualification.
-Ofsted has published a downloadable factsheet setting out how to make a waiver application.
+Ofsted has published guidance on how to make a waiver application.

-Annex 2 – Disclosure and Barring Service checks, Secretary of State prohibition orders, and pre-appointment checks
+Annex 2 – Pre-appointment checks, including DBS checks and Secretary of State prohibition orders

 The level of DBS check required, and whether a prohibition check is required, will depend on the role and duties of an applicant to work in an early years setting, school or further education and skills provider.

-For most appointments, an enhanced DBS check with barred list information will be appropriate as the majority of staff will be engaging in regulated activity as defined in the Safeguarding Vulnerable Groups Act 2006, schedule 4 as amended by the Protection of Freedoms Act 2012.
+For most appointments, an enhanced DBS check with barred list information will be appropriate as the majority of staff will be engaging in regulated activity as defined in Schedule 4 to the Safeguarding Vulnerable Groups Act 2006.

 The scope of regulated activity in relation to children is set out in a factual note published by the Department for Education.

 In a school or college, a supervised volunteer who regularly teaches or looks after children is not in regulated activity.
-The DfE has published separate statutory guidance on supervision and regulated activity that schools and colleges should have regard to when considering which checks should be undertaken on volunteers.
+The DfE has published separate statutory guidance on supervision and regulated activity that schools and colleges should have regard to when considering which checks should be undertaken on volunteers (see Annex F of Keeping children safe in education).

-If an early years setting, school or college allows an individual to start work in regulated activity before the DBS certificate is available, it should ensure that the individual is appropriately supervised and that all other checks have been completed.
+If a school or college allows an individual to start work in regulated activity before the DBS certificate is available, it should ensure that the individual is appropriately supervised and all other checks are completed to ensure that the individual is not barred by the DBS.

 An offer of appointment to a successful candidate, including one who has lived or worked abroad, must be conditional on satisfactory completion of pre-employment checks including seeking references.
-More information about how to conduct these checks is in the DfE guidance ‘Keeping children safe in education’, paragraphs 102 to 107.
+More information about how to conduct these checks is in Part 3 of ‘Keeping children safe in education’.

-Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS and it is the responsibility of the governing body to apply for the certificates.
+Governors and school proprietors are required to have an enhanced criminal records certificate from the DBS and it is the responsibility of the governing body or proprietor to apply for the certificates.
 A barred list check is not required unless the governor also engages in regulated activity.
+Also, it is recommended that schools contact the Teaching Regulation Agency (TRA) Teacher Services to check that a person they propose to recruit as a governor is not subject to a section 128 direction.

 Annex 3 – The single central record